Skip to main content

 Impact

-1. Path traversal can be very effective in a Local file include scenario.
-When you have a chance to upload your file to the server and make a web shell for higher impact.
-In this scenario, there are two options
+Path traversal can be highly effective in a Local File Inclusion (LFI) scenario, especially when you have the opportunity to upload a file to the server and create a web shell for greater impact.
+In this scenario, there are two main options:

-A) Upload a shell into the webroot.
-This will become directly accessible from the website/browser.
+1. Upload a Shell to the Webroot: This will make the shell directly accessible from the website or browser.

-B) Log-poisoning.
-There are many different paths to take when it comes to log poisoning.
-The main thing is that you have fingerprinted the server technology being used properly.
-No point in sending a PHP shell if the server isn't using PHP.
+2. Log Poisoning: There are many different approaches to log poisoning.
+The key is to accurately fingerprint the server technology being used.
+For example, there's no point in uploading a PHP shell if the server isn't running PHP.

 /proc/sched_debug